simons-work/pdf-creator/README.md

 The other class is just the tests for CommandManager as that hits a lot of the other classes

-It does produce the output you asked for but not sure how brittle it is as I haven't finished writing all the tests for the edge case.
+It does produce the output you asked for but not sure how brittle it is as I haven't finished writing all the tests for the edge cases.
-Have done the obvious ones like passing in null's, empty arrays, empty strings, etc  .
-Note I think there's small bug in that the paragraph containers get embedded inside each other which doesn't seem to affect the output but is next on my list to fix but I've gone over the 4 hour time limit suggested so might submit this as is
+Have done the obvious ones like passing in null's, empty arrays, empty strings, etc Note I think there's small bug in that the paragraph containers get embedded inside each other which doesn't seem to affect the output but is next on my list to fix but I've gone over the 4 hour time limit suggested so might submit this as is

+Other failings I can think of:

+Not disposing of the XmlDocument object correctly at moment.
+Have cloned the 2 setup methods from Console App into the one of the Unit tests TestSetup methods which isn't very DRY Not sure if making most of the participating objects singletons is what you do with Command design pattern.
+Normally e.g. in bank account, the Withdrawal command would be instantied with the data it needed.
+So an instance would be constructed and at some point destroyed
+I think the singleton approach for all the commands was to leverage functionality to have them all Register themselves automatically when the application starts up so that by time the application starts there is a map of command name -> command instance to execute the behaviour